-An echocardiogram, also called a cardiac ultrasound or echo, is a test that takes pictures of the heart using sound waves.
+An echocardiogram, also called a cardiac ultrasound or echo, is a medical test that takes pictures of the heart using sound waves.
 It can show your child's doctor pictures of the structures of the heart.

-Depending on the test ordered, it can look at the whole heart or a certain area.
+Depending on the test ordered, it can look at the whole heart or a certain area of interest.

-How can I help my child prepare?
+What should I do to help my child prepare for the test?

 Most often, no preparation is needed.
 However, if your child needs sedation (medicine to sleep), they may not be able to eat or drink anything before the test.
 Talk with your child's doctor or nurse about specific care for your child.
-Some guidelines to follow are listed below.
+Below are some guidelines to follow.